Rudy Toombs

 Rudolph Toombs (1914 – November 28, 1962) was an American performer and songwriter.
 He wrote "Teardrops from My Eyes", Ruth Brown's first number one R&B song, and other hit songs for her, including "5-10-15 Hours".
 He also wrote "One Mint Julep" for The Clovers.

 History

 Toombs was born in Monroe, Louisiana.
-He began as a vaudeville-style song-and-dance man and later became a productive lyricist and composer of doo-wop songs and rhythm-and-blues standards in the 1950s and 1960s.
+He began as a vaudeville-style song-and-dance man and later became a productive lyricist and composer of doo-wop songs and rhythm and blues standards in the 1950s and 1960s.
 Some of his work was done at Atlantic Records, writing and arranging songs for Ahmet Ertegun.
-Toombs was murdered by robbers in the hallway of his apartment house in Harlem in 1962.
+Toombs was murdered by robbers in the hallway of his apartment house in Harlem, New York, in 1962.

 Ruth Brown credited Toombs as a major reason for her success.
 She describes him as joyful, exuberant man, so full of life that he passed that ebullience on to her.
 He taught her how to take a moody blues ballad and make it into a bouncy jump blues.

 Songs

-Some of Toombs best known songs are listed below.
+Some of Toombs' best known songs are listed below.